RabchikEngineer/getcource_downloader/README.md

 2. Run `./proxy.sh` in the terminal

-3. Browse the pages, and start playing the video on each.\
+3. Browse the pages, and start playing the video on each.
+Notes:\
 Data saved to `output` dir.\
-Script will create subdirs named the same as lesson title on page\
+Script will create **subdirs** named the same as lesson title on page\
-You can toggle html downloading in the `config.json`
+You can toggle html downloading in the `config.json`\
+It will save **separate file** for each **resolution** of video you played.\
+If you doesn't want some of them, you need to **manually** remove files,\
+otherwise they will be downloaded.

 4. If not, check for the match URLs in `config.json`

 5. Run `downloader` to download videos.
-It will find links automatically
+It will find links automatically\
+Note that video resolution is highly determines it size, up to 2x between 480 and 720

 ## 4. Current issues and notes